Research Feed

 Openness Conscientiousness Extraversion Agreeableness Neuroticism

-Carlo et al. · Personality and Individual Differences · January 2005
+Greenberg et al. · Journal of Personality and Social Psychology: Personality Processes and Individual Differences · January 2022

 RESEARCH